“But how is that possible?” Ragna asked.

 Altera tilted her head, wiggled it back and forth.
 “Not sure.
 About ten thousand times per rune, perhaps?”

 “What?”
 Simultaneously, Ragna and Eric dropped their jaws.

-“Technically, you only have to do it with three, but since you don’t know which runes you connect to, you have to do it by trial and error.
-The trip is long, so there is plenty of time to write them down.”
+“Technically, you only have to do it with three, but since you don’t know which runes you connect to, you’ve to do it by trial and error.
+The trip’s long, so there is plenty of time to write them down.”